kpn92/kpn92/README.md

 ## 🌟 Fun Fact

-When I’m not writing SQL queries, I enjoy playing Tennis, exploring new data technologies.
+When I’m not writing SQL queries, I enjoy playing Tennis  and exploring new data technologies.